-Year Year 1.2 GPA Weight Prerequisite: Honors English 11 and/or 4 prior Honors level courses in Language Arts or Social Studies.
+LEVEL III NCAA Year 1.0 credit 1.2 GPA Weight Prerequisite: Honors English 11 and/or 4 prior Honors level courses in Language Arts or Social Studies.
 Note: Honors English is a highly demanding class specifically designed for learners interested in pursuing language or liberal arts careers.
 Learners should be willing to complete extra readings and papers as compared to the Comprehensive/College Prep class.
 As a result, it is recommended that learners be reading at grade level or above.
 Class size is limited.
 Honors English 12 incorporates historical, philosophical, cultural, and religious influences into the chronological study of British literature from Anglo-Saxon to Modernity.
 Emphasis is placed on literary analysis.
 Critical reading, writing, thinking, research, and oral communication skills will be applied to the analysis of selections which constitute the basis of British classics and other world literature.
-ADVANCED PLACEMENT ENGLISH 12 NCAA Course #147

-1. 0 credit 1.4 GPA Weight Note: AP English is a college-level course specifically designed for learners interested in pursuing language or liberal arts careers.
+ADVANCED PLACEMENT ENGLISH 12 LEVEL IV NCAA 1.
+0 credit 1.4 GPA Weight Note: AP English is a college-level course specifically designed for learners interested in pursuing language or liberal arts careers.
 Learners should be willing to complete 10 to 15 extra readings and papers as compared to the Comprehensive/College Prep class.
 As a result, it is recommended that learners be reading at grade level or above.
 Class size is limited.
 Learners must complete a summer reading program in order to participate in the class and must participate in the AP exam.
 This year-long course in Literature and Composition is designed to engage the learner actively in careful reading and critical analysis of literature and extensive writing opportunities on that material in preparation for the AP English Literature and Composition Exam.
 Through a close reading of selected materials which includes classic and contemporary American and world literature, learners will deepen their understanding of the ways writers use language to provide both meaning and enjoyment for their readers.
 Learners will consider various works' structure, style and themes as well as such smaller-scale elements as the use of figurative language, imagery, symbolism and tone.
-To be successful in this class, learners should have completed the Honors English 11 course with a minimum of a B average.
-NOTE: Learners will be expected to take the AP Exam in May.
-SENIOR BRITISH LITERATURE TO 1600 NCAA
+To be successful in this class, learners should have completed the Honors English 11 course with a minimum NOTE: Learners will be expected to take the AP Exam in May.
+ENGLISH 12 - BRITISH LITERATURE TO 1600 LEVEL II NCAA Course #117 Semester .50 credit From before the true start of the British Tradition in 1066 to the end of the Elizabethan Era, this course explores the earliest forms of poetry and writing.

-Semester

-.50 credit

-From before the true start of the British Tradition in 1066 to the end of the Elizabethan Era, this course explores the earliest forms of poetry and writing.
 Beginning with "Beowulf", then The Canterbury Tales, to the Legend's of King Arthur and the plays of William Shakespeare, learners will study medieval history and warfare, mythology, legends, and various types of storytelling.
 It is recommended for learners attending a 4 year college or university studying subjects related to English, Social Sciences, Philosophy, History, The Fine Arts, or Writing.

-SENIOR BRITISH LITERATURE FROM 1600 NCAA

-Course #117 Semester .50 credit

-From the start of the Jacobean Era to the Modern 21st Century, this course focuses on the ideas that were explored by The Romantics, the literary invention of The Victorians, and the speculation and fear of the modern era.
-Learners will study works from authors such as Dunn, Milton, Coleridge, Shelley, Hardy, Tennyson, Yeats, Keats, and Orwell.
+ENGLISH 12 - BRITISH LITERATURE FROM 1600 LEVEL II NCAA Course #116 Semester .50 credit From the start of the Jacobean Era to the Modern 21st Century, this course focuses on the ideas that were explored by The Romantics, the literary invention of The Victorians, and the speculation and fear of the modern era.
+Learners will study works from authors such as Donne, Milton, Coleridge, Shelley, Hardy, Tennyson, Yeats, Keats, and Orwell.
 This course is recommended for anyone interested in humanism, political and philosophical ideologies, and the modern consequences of past behaviors.

-SENIOR LITERATURE FOR LIFE AND WORK Course #118
+ENGLISH 12 - LITERATURE FOR LIFE AND WORK LEVEL |